victor-porcar/delayed-batch-executor/README.md

     maxSize,
     executorService,
     bufferQueueSize,
+    removeDuplicates,
     this::myBatchCallBack);
  ```

 -----
-Foot Note 1:  The example shows a DelayedBatchExecutor for a parameter of type Integer and a return type of String, hence DelayedBatchExecutor2<String,Integer>
+-Foot Note 1:  The example shows a DelayedBatchExecutor for a parameter of type Integer and a return type of String, hence DelayedBatchExecutor2<String,Integer>

 For a DelayedBatchExecutor for two parameters (say Integer and Date) and a returning type String, the definition would be:
 DelayedBatchExecutor3<String,Integer,Date> and so on...